RedisLabs/redislabs-docs/content/rc/how-to/creating-iam-resources/cloudformation.md

 --capabilities CAPABILITY_AUTO_EXPAND CAPABILITY_NAMED_IAM CAPABILITY_IAM
 ```

-You can track the status of the cloud formation thus:
+You can track the status of the cloud formation with the following command:
 ```
 aws cloudformation describe-stacks --stack-name RedisCloud
 ```